-On my blog today, I'm going to be sharing some of the lessons I learnt from the HTML introductory course on Code-academy that I just completed.
-I also created a simple one page resume as a project which can be found here
+On my blog today, I'm going to be sharing some of the lessons I learned from the HTML introductory course on Code-academy that I just completed.
+I also created a simple one-page resume as a project which can be found here

-This was just a short course and the main lesson here was semantics, tags and various HTML keywords.
-I also learnt a little bit of CSS which was used while working on the project.
+This was just a short course and the main lesson here was semantics, tags, and various HTML keywords.
+I also learned a little bit of CSS which was used while working on the project.
 With no further ado, let's get right into it👇

 - HTML is the skeleton of all web pages